Expanding Access to Sexual Assault Forensic Examinations

 Priority consideration will be given to applications that:

-- Include a project that will promote racial equity and the removal of barriers to access and opportunity for communities that have been historically underserved, marginalized, and adversely affected by inequality
+- Propose a project that are designed to meaningfully advance equity and remove barriers to accessing services and opportunities for communities that have been historically underserved, marginalized, adversely affected by inequality, and disproportionately impacted by crime, violence, and victimization.

 Links to the full announcement, application instructions, and the online application process are available through grants.gov.